Open In Colab

 import numpy as np

-from optic.dsp.core import pulseShape, firFilter, decimate, symbolSync, pnorm, signal_power
+from optic.dsp.core import pulseShape, firFilter, decimate, symbolSync, pnorm

 from optic.models.devices import pdmCoherentReceiver, basicLaserModel